July 22, 2012

 The various county Search and Rescue teams who are invaluable during labor intensive large animal rescues.

-The volunteers and supporters of Least Resistance Training Concepts without whom LRTC's Horse Emergency Response Team would not function.
+The volunteers and supporters of Least Resistance Training Concepts without whom LRTC's Emergency Response Team would not function.

 And of course, "Nigel," our hard-luck equine mannequin who gets himself into all sorts of situations that technical rescuers have to resolve.